 The company whose COO - who still oversees finance - is a historic fraudster, has served up yet another piss-poor trading update; it misses critical detail on the (lack of) cash front.

-Bidstack (BIDS) has surprising news today of a new investor.
-Well: shit always attracts flies.
-Why would anyone buy shares in the market when the company’s FY results out just a few weeks ago explicitly warned of a looming cash crisis and need for an urgent equity refinance?
-Step forward Timmy Horlick, let me explain.
+Today, Bidstack (BIDS) has surprising news of a new investor.
+Well: shit attracts flies.
+Why would anyone buy shares when the company’s FY results, out just a few weeks ago, explicitly warned of a looming cash crisis?
+Step forward, Timmy Horlick; let me explain.

 In today's podcast, I discuss the FTSE 100 sliding; bitcoin's crash; Coinbase; Online Blockchain (OBC); Argo Blockchain (ARB) and 3 questions Peter Wall MUST answer; Cellular Goods (CBX), where Wall today stepped down as chair (odd timing); Verditek (VDTK); the shame of Innovate UK and ex-footballer and NFT spiv, Michael Owen; Petropavlovsk (POG); and Versarien (VRS), where a cash crisis looms.
 Now, to brace myself: the mother-in-law will arrive at her new home in just a few hours.